AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 ## Assistant Member Training Officer
 It turns out that there were some available positions in the MonSec committee at the beginning of 2021, I was pondering if I should try applying.
 I asked Leo about it during a Java class we both attended, and he said that I should go for it.
 In the application form, I wrote a short summary about myself, with [a link to my GitHub](https://github.com/AppleGamer22), in order to showcase my previous experience as evidence to my work ethic.
 That seemed to make the difference, because after a few weeks, the committee announced that I got accepted, and I asked them why it turns out I was of a few people that included external hyperlinks as evidence to my projects.

+During this period of a semester and a bit, I learned about how MonSec works from behind the scenes, ran an online workshop whose demo didn't go as planned (immensely valuable for troubleshooting future workshops).
+The conversation I remember the most from this period was my introduction to the then-secretary, Luke who told that the MonSec team culture is based on recognising that the MonSec committee members are students, thus being relatively relaxed with deadlines is a requirement.
+At the time, I didn't understand how critical it was that we made that part of the team culture official from the start of each term, but it made [my presidency](#president) much more enjoyable.

 ## Secretary
+The following year I moved to a more paperwork-heavy and administrative role, that involved record keeping of the committee and general meetings.
+I found it hard to parallelise the functions of documenting the meeting, and being attentive to what is being said.
+This struggle lead me to use several methods of documentation, such as a multi-media recording of the meeting, thus diversifying the dependency from one source of truth to multiple.
+In addition, I saw an opportunity to automate some repetitive routines, mainly the generation of plots for the semi-annual general meeting reports.
+I wrote a Python script that ingests the membership log of the club, and produces a set of plots for the secretary to use in their report.

 ## Vice-President

 ![](cybercon_2022.jpg "AISA CyberCon 2022")